brndnmtthws/draft-js-markdown-plugin/README.md

 ## Options

-The `draft-js-markdown-plugin` is configurable.
+The `draft-js-markdown-plugin-es6` is configurable.
 Just pass a config object.
 Here are the available options:

 ### `renderLanguageSelect`